-For each size that is a power of a prime number, $p^n$ , there is exactly one finite field, known as a Galois field.
+For each size that is a power of a prime number, p^n , there is exactly one finite field, known as a Galois field.
 Finite fields are important for experimental design.
+Galois fields can be constructed by extending a field of size p by a polynomial in the field of degree n that cannot be factored.
+(If it could be factored, the factors would construct two nonzero field elements whose product is zero.
+This cannot happen, since then neither would have a multiplicative inverse.)

-Simplest case is n = 1, i.e., a field of prime size.
-This is denoted $\mathbb{Z}p$ or GF(p,1), and consists of the integers $\{0,1,...,p-1\}$ .
+The field of size p is denoted \mathbb{Z}p or GF(p,1), and consists of the integers $\{0,1,...,p-1\}$.
 Addition and multiplication are "mod p".
 That is, carry out addition and multiplication in the ordinary fashion, and then find the remainder after dividing by p.
 We'll look at n > 1 later; that construction generalizes the relationship of the complex numbers to the real numbers.

-To see that $\mathbb{Z}p$ (the n = 1-case) is in fact a field:
+To see that \mathbb{Z}p (the n = 1-case) is in fact a field:

 The additive group is the cyclic group, generated by 1.
 But are there multiplicative inverses?
-I.e., given an $\alpha$ in $\{0,1,...,p-1\}$ , are we guaranteed to find a $\beta$ such that $\alpha\beta = 1 \pmod{p}$ ?
+I.e., given an α in $\{0,1,...,p-1\}$, are we guaranteed to find a β such that $\alpha\beta = 1 \pmod{p}$?